Tips for Cleaning Your AC System

 2. Clean the Outside

-Then use the vacuum to gently clean the metallic fins.
-These pieces are also known as condenser coils and transfer heat away from your system.
+Then run the vacuum to slowly clean the metallic fins.
+These components are also referred to as condenser coils and divert heat away from your system.

 3. Fix Bent Fins

-Use a butter knife to rearrange warped fins.
-You can also get a fin comb from an appliance parts store.
+Use a butter knife to straighten warped fins.
+You can also use a fin comb from an appliance part retailer.
 A pro from Interstate Heating & Air Conditioning should fix large amounts of damage.

 4. Clean the Inside

-After taking out the fan, dig out leaves and other yard waste.
-Then mop the inside of the unit with a wet sponge.
+After removing the fan, dig out leaves and other yard waste.
+Then clean the inside of the unit with a wet sponge.

-The only coil cleaner you need is water.
-Use slight pressure from a hose nozzle to clean the fins, spraying water from the inside out.
-Replace the fan once you’re finished.
+The only coil cleaner you should use is water.
+Use light pressure from a hose nozzle to wash the fins, showering water from the inside out.
+Put the fan back in once you’re done.

 5. Test Your Air Conditioner

-Now it’s time to restore power and turn your air conditioner back on.
-If it’s not working correctly, reach out to us a call at 402-509-5940.
+You can now restore power and turn your air conditioner back on.
+If it’s not working correctly, give us a call at 402-509-5940.

 Related: Air Conditioner Service: Pay a Little Now, Save Later